nzkelvin/nzkelvin.github.io/_posts/2020-02-16-Dynamics-365-IE-11-supportability.markdown

 ``` javascript
 aPromiseObject.then((input) => output);
 ```
+If IE11 cannot find a form onload handler, changes are you have syntax incompatible with IE11 in your code base.

-You also need to find polyfills for IE11 if they are available.
+You also need to find (polyfills)[https://dev.to/thekashey/ie11-and-the-missing-polyfills-1cd9] for IE11 if they are available.

 You will need to take into account extra test efforts too.
 Not only because of extra test runs for the browser, IE11 load page a LOT slow than Chrome, FF and Edge.